jadianes/data-science-your-way/sentiment/codementor.md

-Today we will introduce one of those applications of machine learning that leaves you thinking for days about how to put into some product or service and build a company around (and surely some of you with the right set of genes will).
+Today we will introduce one of those applications of machine learning that leaves you thinking about how to put it into some product or service and build a company around it (and surely some of you with the right set of genes will).
 [Sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) refers to the use of *natural language processing*, *text analysis* and *statistical learning* to identify and extract subjective information in source materials.

 In simple terms, sentiment analysis aims to determine the attitude of a speaker or a writer with respect to some topic or the overall contextual polarity of a document.
 In our case we will use it to determine if a text has a positive, negative, or neutral mood or animosity.
 Imagine for example that we apply it to entries in Twitter about the hashtag #Windows10.
 We will be able to determine how people feels about the new version of Microsoft operating system.
 Of course this is not a big deal applied to an individual piece of text.
 I believe that the average person will always make a better judgement than what we will build here.
 However our model will show its benefits when automatically processing large amounts of text very quickly, or processing a large number of entries.

 So in the sentiment analysis process there are a couple of stages more or less differentiated.
 The first is about *processing natural language*, and the second about *training a model*.
 The first stage is in charge of processing text in a way that, when we are ready to train our model, we already know what variables the model needs to consider as inputs.
 The model itself is in charge of learning how to determine the sentiment of a piece of text based on these variables.
-This might sound a bit complicated right now, but I promise it will be cristal-clear by the end of the tutorial.
+This might sound a bit complicated right now, but I promise it will be crystal-clear by the end of the tutorial.

 For the model part we will introduce and use linear models.
 They aren't the most powerful methods in terms of accuracy, but they are simple enough to be interpreted in their results as we will see.
 Linear methods allow us to define our input variable as a linear combination of input variables.
 In tis case we will introduce [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression).